MongoDB integration with FastNetMon Advanced

 sudo systemctl restart mongod

-Then create following file /etc/logrotate.d/mongodb with following content:
+Then create the following file /etc/logrotate.d/mongodb with the following content:

 /var/log/mongodb/mongod.log